We use cookies on this site to enhance your user experience

 Women's network

 We want to break down the barriers that women have traditionally faced in a male-dominated workplace.
 Our women’s network is a safe place for women to come together to share experiences, learn, mentor and inspire each other.
 We’ll continue to create a healthy, balanced and respectful environment so that every woman feels valued and supported.
-The network is affiliated with the national organisation Women in the Fire Service, and we also have a menopause working group.
+The network is affiliated with the national organisation Women in the Fire Service(link is external), and we also have a menopause working group.

 Multicultural staff support network